moq-wg/moq-transport/draft-lcurley-warp.md

 The Relays play an important role for enabling low latency media delivery within the Warp/MOQ architecture.
-This specification allows for the delivery protocol based on a publish/subscribe metaphor where client endpoints, called publishers, publish media objects and subscribers consume those media objects that is sent to, and received from relays, that forms an overlay delivery network similar/in-parallel
+This specification allows for a delivery protocol based on a publish/subscribe metaphor where client endpoints, called publishers, publish media objects and subscribers consume those media objects that is sent to, and received from relays, that forms an overlay delivery network similar/in-parallel